noidexe/Enjin-Coin-Documentation/docs/cloud_platform.md

   "image": "/IMAGE.jpg"
 }
 ```
 Once you have that .json file uploaded with public read access, you can make the request to set the item URI.
 Replacing with your token_id and link to your .json file.
+See
+[this guide](./working_with_metadata_digital_ocean.md) for more details if you are
+unfamiliar with hosting files.

-_You can use the {id} and {index} semantics within the url to have the TP replace the tag with the token_id and token_index values of the item e.g. `/{id}.{index}.json` will become something like `/2000000000000026.0.json`._
+Advanced Users: You can use the {id} and {index} semantics within the url to have the TP replace the tag with the token_id and token_index values of the item e.g. `/{id}.{index}.json` will become something like `/2000000000000026.0.json`.

 ```
 mutation setItemURI{
   CreateEnjinRequest (